PagerDuty/developer-docs/docs/webhooks/11-Webhook-IPs.md

     54.76.225.71

-Until April 28th, 2022 - the [`/webhook_ips`](https://support.pagerduty.com/docs/safelist-ips#webhooks) programmatic endpoint is the authoritative source
+Until May 5th, 2022 - the [`/webhook_ips`](https://support.pagerduty.com/docs/safelist-ips#webhooks) programmatic endpoint is the authoritative source.

-After April 28th, 2022 - the [`/webhook_ips`](https://support.pagerduty.com/docs/safelist-ips#webhooks) endpoint will no longer be updated, and this page should be used for all safelist updates.
+After May 5th, 2022 - the [`/webhook_ips`](https://support.pagerduty.com/docs/safelist-ips#webhooks) endpoint will no longer be updated, and this page should be used for all safelist updates.

-If you want total continuity in your firewall, you will need to safelist both sets of ip addresses some time before April 28th, 2022.
+If you want total continuity in your firewall, you will need to safelist both sets of ip addresses some time before May 5th, 2022.